bgreenlee/sublime-github/README.md

 * **GitHub: Blame**

-    Open the GitHub blame view of the current file in the browser
+    Open the GitHub blame view of the current file in the browser.
+(Note: The browser will highlight and scroll to any currently selected code.)

 * **GitHub: History**